mgonto/restangular/README.md

   // This is a regular JS object, we can change anything we want :) firstAccount.name = "Gonto"

-  //If we wanted to keep the original as it's we can copy it to a new element var editFirstAccount = Restangular.copy(firstAccount);
+  //If we wanted to keep the original as it is, we can copy it to a new element var editFirstAccount = Restangular.copy(firstAccount);
   editFirstAccount.name = "New Name";